siponentheparas/gpt-ui/README.md

 - The source code, of course.
 How'd you think, you could build the source code, without the source code.

 ### Build
+1. Clone the repository
-1. Navigate to the GPT-UI directory (The one with a Cargo.toml file and a src/ directory)
+2. Navigate to the GPT-UI directory (The one with a Cargo.toml file and a src/ directory)
-2. Run the command "cargo r" \
+3. Run the command "cargo r" \
 Or "cargo r --release" to run it with optimizations.

 You can find more cargo commands with the "cargo --help" command.